httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 The ORIGIN frame does not define any flags.
 It can contain one or more Origin-Len/Origin pairs.

 The ORIGIN frame is processed hop-by-hop.
-An intermediary must not forward ORIGIN frames.
+An intermediary MUST NOT forward ORIGIN frames.

 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.